From Little Things, Big Things Grow

 The two festivals continued in parallel for two years but eventually Toodyay ran out of steam and closed down, and in 1996 Fairbridge Festival broke away from the WAFF to its present status as an incorporated not-for-profit association.
 Since incorporation it has stayed true to the original vision of catering to a family audience, and presents probably the largest children’s and youth programs, in proportion to the festival as a whole, of any such event in the country.

-Growth of the festival audience has been steady and we now get over 15,000 day attendances.
-Barring a major hiccup in 1996, the festival has always made a small profit, which has been used to build up a strategic reserve, literally for a rainy day.
+Growth of the festival audience has been steady and we now get over 8,000 attendees.
+Barring some bumps in the road, the festival has always made a small profit, which has been used to build up a strategic reserve, literally for a rainy day.

 Scott Wise, of the Wise Family band and the Ten Cent Shooters, has generously donated one of his beautiful handmade guitars as a raffle prize each year since 1995.